evlar/sniper/README.md

 To use this feature:

-- Configure SSH details for the remote servers in `data/ssh_details.json`.
+- Configure SSH details for the remote servers in `data/ssh_details.json` through option 2 of the main menu.
 - Use the main menu to launch miners remotely, specifying the desired subtensor endpoint and environment variables.
 - The system will handle the process of connecting to the remote server, validating the registration status of hotkeys, and initiating the miner processes with the necessary environment variables.